Operator Scope of Action:

 collect_if() has modified behaviour.
 If the collected attribute type is multi-value, i.e. Set or a List type, collect() adds its elements to the result.
 If the collected attribute is not a Set or List type attribute, but contains a semicolon, quotation mark, or parentheses, the value will be added to the result as a quoted string.
 The change should correct a variety of confusing edge cases.

-condition is a valid conditional test, i.e. it equates to true when matched.
+condition is action code forming a valid conditional test, i.e. it equates to true when matched.

-attribute can be any expression, but is typically an attribute.
+attribute can be any expression, but is typically an attribute's name.

-will construct a set of the names of all of this note's important children.
+will construct a List of the names of all of this note's important children.